 Asana is a fantastic productivity and collaboration software, perfect for project management.
 It is not as powerful as full-scale project management platforms, but it much easier to use than Wrike.
 Asana, for example, does not have advanced task management tools such as the time tracker and log that Wrike has.
-All the same, its intuitive and attractive interface is a great selling point.
+All the same, its intuitive and attractive user interface is a great selling point.
 The software is flexible too and has a value of over $900 million indicating its prowess.
 The platform has been in use since 2012 and has many large business clients such as The New York Times, NASA and Red Bull.

 Asana is very easy to use but is also very unstructured, unlike Wrike’s interface.
 Its screen has sections that with legible controls marked in clear easy to read fonts.
 The color used on the interface helps to highlight tasks and its interface looks tidy and uncrowded.
 Your employees can actually use Asana without assistance from the help section, unlike Wrike.

 Asana is also tons of fun and even has celebrations, a feature that triggers cute celebratory animations when a task is accomplished.
 There are other exciting fun features on Asana and a beginner guide for anyone who might need help starting out.
-All things said Asana s fantastic for any user who does not want to spend a significant amount of time learning how to use technically challenging project management tool.
+All things said Asana s fantastic for any user who does not want to spend a significant amount of time learning how to use technically challenging project management and collaboration tool.

 Asana allows all project management tools the creation of projects, tasks, and subtasks.
 It also enables you to assign specific projects or tasks to specific users to facilitate tracking of project development.
 This will help every employee to focus on their tasks and at the same time have a bird’s eye view of how other projects are running.

 Asana has an attachments system, and larger files can be sent to a cloud storage system.
-It also has a syncing file system to computers and a dependency management feature that highlights tasks dependent on your employee of choice.
+It also has a syncing file system to computers and a dependency management feature that highlights tasks dependent on your employee of choice (task dependencies).
 This helps reduce bottlenecks and to keep the project and tasks moving on.
 You can also comment on the functions and build a meaningful discussion about the project amongst your employees.
 Once you have assigned duties on Asana, you can view them through a timeline or calendar view.